Difference Between Resin Art and Acrylic Pour

 What is Acrylic Pour?

 Acrylic pour painting is a form of artwork having a base of acrylic paints.
-The artwork is made using the pouring method, i.e., the paint or mixture of paints is poured from a vessel/container (usually plastic or paper cups) on the surface.
+The artwork is made using the pouring method, i.e., the paint or mixture of paints is poured from a vessel/container (plastic or paper cups) on the surface.

-It is essential to mix a thinning additive with acrylic paint to ease the flowing of paint.
+Mixing a thinning additive with acrylic paint is essential to ease the flow of paint.
 The additive makes the paint runnier and does not affect the drying abilities of the acrylic paint.

 Rather they have a dim and dull appearance.
-They can be varnished or coated with a resin layer if one wants a shiny and glossy touch for the artwork.
+They can be varnished or coated with a resin layer if one wants a shiny and glossy touch to the artwork.

 The varnish or resin coat will also protect and retain the artwork maintaining its life.